How to Find the Equation of a Vertical Line: A thorough look

 Understanding Slope and the Undefined Slope of a Vertical Line

 The slope (m) of a line represents its steepness.
-It's calculated as the change in y divided by the change in x: m = (y₂ - y₁) / (x₂ - x₁).
+And it's calculated as the change in y divided by the change in x: m = (y₂ - y₁) / (x₂ - x₁).
 For a vertical line, the change in x (x₂ - x₁) is always zero, since the x-coordinate is constant.
 Division by zero is undefined in mathematics, hence the slope of a vertical line is considered undefined.
 This is a crucial characteristic that distinguishes vertical lines from other types of lines.

 Contrast with Horizontal Lines